I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 - it tries to provide a safe spending income floor to take care of citizen’s survival expenses

-- by letting citizens see that how much spending income they will have in retirement is determined by their own actions, it preserve the meritocratic nature of the country
+- by letting citizens see that how much spending income they will have in retirement is determined by their own actions, it preserves the meritocratic nature of the country

 CPF Life, which is an annuity sought to address this.

-The annuity have an added advantage of pooling the citizens together, so that those who passed away first subsidizes those who lived longer.
+The annuity has the added advantage of pooling the citizens together so that those who passed away first subsidize those who lived longer.
 We call this mortality credits.

 The above shows a common retirement strategy of a safe spending income floor with spending down a 100% equity portfolio.

-The CPF Life provides a baseline income to address the annual survival expenses.
+CPF Life annuity provides a baseline income to address the annual survival expenses.

 This may not be enough for the citizen, and the additional income will come from the equity portfolio.
 The equity portfolio is readily interchangeable with insurance endowment, a unit trust portfolio, active individual stocks, or investment property.

-The CPF Life annuity might not keep up with inflation so well, and thus having a equity portfolio that is higher in rate of return is necessary to ensure the purchasing power is preserved, and money lasts longer.
+The CPF Life annuity might not keep up with inflation so well, and thus having an equity portfolio that is higher in the rate of return is necessary to ensure the purchasing power is preserved, and money lasts longer.